cortesi/tenx/README.md

 - Built with an uncompromsing focus on expert developers.
 - Rigorous benchmarks to track the performance of our system prompt and interaction protocol against all current models.
+- Stay flexible and refuse to commit deeply to any one model or API.
 - Supports all practically useful models.

 ## Next up

-The first relese of tenx is a minimal viable product.
+Tenx is currently a (producive) minimal viable product.
 The next steps are:

 - Improved sessions and session management
 - System prompt customization